The greatest story that never needed to be told. Solo: A Star Wars Story (2018) Review

 On the planet Corellia, the Empire relies on slave labour to meets its insatiable demand for ships and soldiers for the Imperial war machine.
 Two young slaves, Han (Alden Ehrenreich) and Qi’ra (Emilia Clarke) plan to escape their bleak lives and explore the galaxy but when they are separated during their desperate escape attempt, Han vows to return to Correlia for her.
 Falling in with a band of intergalactic criminals, Han and his new friend Chewbacca must rely on their courage, wits and riding their luck, to find a way back to rescue Qi’ra.

-In a very real sense, “Star Wars” find itself between a rock and a rancor.
+In a very real sense, “Star Wars” finds itself between a rock and a Rancor.
 After “The Force Awakens”, I was happy but I wanted something new from “Star Wars”, especially after “Rogue One” so seamlessly slotted into the original trilogy aesthetic.
 I want something new, dammit!
 So along comes “The Last Jedi” and made me feel weird and uncomfortable as it struck out in bold, new and unexpected directions (although I’ve since come to appreciate and adore the creative and character decisions the film made).
 “Solo”, by contrast, very much returns the saga to its comfort zone although it does, at least, try to expand the mythology by portraying events on the periphery of the high politics of the Empire versus the Rebellion.

 “Solo” is very “Star Wars”-y, from the impractical and improbable vehicle designs (hey, let’s create an interplanetary starship with an open-air balcony section and let’s use a train when anti-gravity and flight is cheap and ubiquitous), to the various nods and namechecks to the franchise’s storied history.
 Even Emilia Clarke’s trademark wooden delivery of dialogue evokes the prequels and lends everything an authentically Lucasian air.